ZacharyCouchman/imx-free-mint-template-react/README.md

 ## Gotchas
 In order to build for production, a package `jsbi` had to be installed to support one of the dependencies.
 The alias had to be added to the resovle section of the `vite.config.ts` file.

+## Deployment in Vercel
+A `vercel.json` file has been added to help configure for deployments in Vercel.
+This is not neccessary if you are not deploying to Vercel.
+It is re-writing all routes back to the index.html file to make the React Router work correctly.

 ## Vite details

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.